energywebfoundation/ewf-token-bridge/README.md

 ## Common Stack final run

-First time when we run common stack resources they provided proxy only for services common services.
-Nowe we are going to run again same scripts but with proxy for bridge ui.
+When we run common stack resources first time, proxy was provided only for common services.
+Now we are going to run again same scripts but with proxy for bridge UI.

 Configuration file location: `/ansible-common-stack/group_vars/ewc_bridge.yml`